ETsukarev/ProcessFile/README.md

 v1 - It used classes for multithreading only which exists in .Net Framework 3.5;

-v2 - It used Task? async/await
+v2 - It used Task, async/await